 Social isolation is a worldwide epidemic.
 Studies have found that about half of Americans feel lonely, and with links to mortality in the elderly and high blood pressure, battling loneliness is paramount.
 And even though society has every method to connect (Instagram, WhatsApp, FaceTime, Facebook, etc.), this often leaves us feeling disconnected, instead.

-A recent University of Pittsburgh study proves this: people ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who don’t.
+A recent University of Pittsburgh study proves this: People ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who do not.

-People ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who don’t.
+People ages 19-32 are twice as likely to feel isolated if they spend two or more hours a day on social media than those who do not.

 But my mind always wonders back to that stat about mortality — Brigham Young University research found that loneliness contributed to a 26 percent jump in mortality risk (this is equivalent to the risk of smoking and obesity on our health aka loneliness can trigger stress chemicals, which in turn makes us sicker).